phylovi/bito/README.md

 Note that `scons` and `make` accept `-j` flags for multi-core builds: e.g. `-j20` will build with 20 jobs.

 The build process will modify the conda environment to point `[DY]LD_LIBRARY_PATH` to where BEAGLE is installed.
-If you get an error about missing BEAGLE, just `conda activate libsbn` again and you should be good.
+If you get an error about missing BEAGLE, just `conda activate bito` again and you should be good.
 If you want to modify your desired BEAGLE installation location, do `unset BEAGLE_PREFIX` and start the steps above again starting at `scons`.

 * (Optional) If you modify the lexer and parser, call `make bison`.
 This assumes that you have installed Bison > 3.4 (`conda install -c conda-forge bison`).